-The spear points were unearthed at a site in Texas and are around 15,500 years old, which pre-dates the earliest known settlers on the continent.
+The spear points were unearthed at a site in Texas and are around 15,500 years old, which predates the earliest known settlers on the continent.

 A group of researchers in Texas have just discovered the oldest weapons ever found in North America, and they are causing some archaeologists to question the history of the continent’s earliest settlers.

 The weapons are ancient spear points which date back 15,500 years.
-They are around three to four inches long and were excavated from the Debra L. Friedkin site located about 40 miles outside of Austin, T.X.
+They are around three to four inches long and were excavated from the Debra L. Friedkin site located about 40 miles outside of Austin, Texas.

 The researchers recently published their findings in the journal Science Advances, and these record-breaking weapons are raising new questions about the first groups to settle in North America, once believed to be the Clovis people.